Short Questions

 Unit of acceleration:

-SI unit of acceleration is meter per second square.
+SI unit of acceleration is a meter per second square.

 Yes, when a body is moving with constant speed, the body can have acceleration if its direction changes.
-For example, if the body is moving along a circle with constant speed, it will have acceleration due to the change of direction at every instant.
+For example, if the body is moving along a circle at a constant speed, it will have acceleration due to the change of direction at every instant.

 Riders in a Ferris wheel possess Translatory motion because their motion is in a circle without rotation.